 After thanking him, we wanted to walk to the restaurant and really enjoy the nice, crisp, cool air.
 When we got there, it was definitely not the type of establishment we were looking for.
 You could hear the music blasting so loud that we could feel the bass reverberating through the sidewalk.
 Not somewhere to enjoy a conversation.
 We walked around a few more blocks, and went into the least crowded place we could find.
 We still had to yell to hear each other.
 It was a loud bar, but the food was great “bar food”.
 After several appetizers and a Shepherd’s Pie, we were exhausted and called it a night.

-Sunday, the final day of the show, we powered up with the hotel’s breakfast buffet this time, since the Reading Terminal was still closed.
-Making one final sweep of the hotel room, we brought all our stuff to the pen show, and made quick time of setting up for the day.
+Sunday, the final day of the Philadelphia Pen Show 2017, we powered up with the hotel’s breakfast buffet.
+The Reading Terminal was still closed.
+Making one final sweep of the hotel room, we brought all our stuff to the pen show.
+We made quick time of setting up for the day.
 As with most Sundays at a pen show, it was a slow start for people coming in.
 We were ready to help bring even more deals to customers, as Ken brought a bunch of Hugo Boss ballpoint pens over to our table.

-Before long, it was almost time for the end of the 2017 Philadelphia Pen Show.
+Before long, it was almost time for the end of the Philadelphia Pen Show 2017.